 Another useful tip is to add vitamin E oil or extract on these herb-infused oils to preserve them.
 The vitamin is not a preservative, but it is an antioxidant that can help prolong the shelf life of the oils.

 Knowing which chemicals to avoid and to use will guide you on what skincare products to include in your beauty regimen.
+Buy brands that are known to sell clean beauty skin care and hair products.
 Always look for organic and natural ingredients in the products to get the maximum health benefits or skin innovation you deserve.

-Editor’s Note: This post was originally published on April 18, 2017, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 18, 2017, and has been updated for quality and relevancy most recently on October 28, 2021.